 This inquiry-based course is intended to help students develop skill and confidence in academic writing.
 The course focuses on the writing styles, genres, evidence and reasoning that characterize academic writing in health and human service fields.
-Emphasis will be placed on connections between reading, writing, research, reflection, and critical reasoning.
-The course is open to students enrolled in Nursing, Social Work, and Community Rehabilitation Studies.
+The course will emphasize connections between reading, writing, research, reflection, and critical reasoning.
+The course is open only to students enrolled in Nursing, Social Work, and Community Rehabilitation Studies.